cathyzoller/ticket_to_fly/PITCHME.md

 ---?image=assets/bg1.jpeg

+---?image=assets/bg2.jpeg

 Note: How many of you have worked with Rails?
-In this presentation I’m focusing on a some practical differences I found when porting a project from Rails to Phoenix… i.e. an object-oriented approach vs a functional one. (slide)
+In this presentation I’m focusing on a some practical differences I found when porting a project from Rails to Phoenix… i.e. an object-oriented approach vs a functional one. (slide)How many of you are just beginning with Elixir/Phoenix?

----?image=assets/bg2.jpeg

-Note: How many of you are just beginning with Elixir/Phoenix?
 1.2/1.3?  (slide)

 ---?image=assets/bg3.jpeg